linuskuehnle/ctraderopenapi/readme.md

 		TCP messages from the network reader.
 	- `WithRequestHeapIterationTimeout(time.Duration)` updates interval used by the request heap to periodically check for expired request contexts.
+	- `WithRequestTimeout(time.Duration)` updates the duration until a request roundtrip is aborted no matter if already sent or not.
 	- `DisableDefaultRateLimiter()` to disable the client-side rate limiter.

+	**Rate limiting:** The client enforces rate limits to prevent server-side throttling:
-	The rate limiter ensures that the 50 live requests per second and 5 historical requests per second are not exceeded.
-In case there still occurs a server-side rate limit due to network divergence (very unlikely) it enqueues the request again, so the caller does not have to worry about it.
+	- 50 live requests per second (ProtoOALiveView subscriptions)
+	- 5 historical requests per second (ProtoOAHistoricalData requests)

+	If the server-side rate limit is still exceeded due to network divergence, the request is automatically re-enqueued, so callers do not need to handle rate limit errors.

-- `ApplicationCredentials{ ClientId, ClientSecret }` — credentials used by the application to authenticate to the OpenAPI.
+- `ApplicationCredentials{ ClientId, ClientSecret }` — credentials used by the application to authenticate with the OpenAPI.
 Validate with `CheckError()`.

+- `CtraderAccountId` — thin typed alias over int64 for explicit account ID references.

+- `AccessToken` — thin typed alias over string for access tokens obtained after authenticating an account.

+- `RefreshToken` — thin typed alias over string for refresh tokens used to obtain new access tokens.

-- Event adapters & helpers:
+- Event helpers and adapters:
-	- `APIEvent` and `ClientEvent` are marker interfaces.
+	- `APIEvent` and `ClientEvent` — marker interfaces for event types.
-	- `CastToEventType[T]` and `CastToClientEventType[T]` helpers to cast the generic event type to the concrete event types.
+	- `CastToEventType[T]` and `CastToClientEventType[T]` — helpers to cast generic event types
+		to concrete event types.
-	- `SpawnAPIEventHandler` and `SpawnClientEventHandler` start small goroutines that forward typed events to your handler.
+	- `SpawnAPIEventHandler` and `SpawnClientEventHandler` — start small goroutines that forward typed events to your handler, eliminating the need for manual type assertions.

 ## Examples